-Existing Rule 313, Supplementary Material .01-.03 requires each individual required to register to electronically file a Uniform Application for Securities Industry Registration ("Form U4") through the Central Registration Depository system ("Web CRD") operated by the Financial Industry Regulatory Authority, Incorporated ("FINRA") and to electronically submit to Web CRD any required amendments to Form U4.
+individual required to register to electronically file a Uniform Application for Securities Industry Registration ("Form U4") through the Central Registration Depository system ("Web CRD") operated by the Financial Industry Regulatory Authority, Incorporated ("FINRA") and to electronically submit to Web CRD any required amendments to Form U4.
 Similarly, any member that discharges or terminates the employment or retention of an individual required to register must comply with certain termination filing requirements which include the filing of a Form U5.
-Form U4 and U5 electronic filing requirements applicable to options principals and representatives, as well a Form U5 requirement applicable to members upon termination of employment of any of their registered persons, are found in Rules 601, Registration of Options Principals, 602, Registration of Representatives, and 603, Termination of Registered Persons.
+Form U4 and U5 electronic filing requirements applicable to options principals and representatives, as well a Form U5 requirement applicable to members upon termination of employment of any of their registered persons, are found in ISE Rules 601, Registration of Options Principals, 602, Registration of Representatives, and 603, Termination of Registered Persons.

-The Exchange is proposing to delete existing Rule 313, Supplementary Material .01-.03 and the electronic filing requirements of rules 601, 602 and 603, and to replace them with new Rule 1250, Electronic Filing Requirements for Uniform Forms which will consolidate Form U4 and U5 electronic filing requirements in a single location.79 The new rule provides that all forms required to be filed under the Exchange's registration rules including the Rule 1200 series shall be filed through an electronic process or such other process as the Exchange may prescribe to the Central Registration Depository.
+The Exchange is proposing to delete existing Rule 306, Supplementary Material .01-.03.
+ISE is proposing to delete the electronic filing requirements of ISE Rules 601, 602 and 603.
+The Exchange proposes to replace these deleted rules and rule sections with new Rule 1250, Electronic Filing Requirements for Uniform Forms which will consolidate Form U4 and U5 electronic filing requirements in a single location.79 The new rule provides that all forms required to be filed under the Exchange's registration rules including the Rule 1200 series shall be filed through an electronic process or such other process as the Exchange may prescribe to the Central Registration Depository.
 It also would impose certain new requirements.